Once logged in, users can follow the steps below to add and modify collections. Select ' from the drop-down menu under the user ID

 The Edit collection page displays the existing sub-collections under the collection you selected.
 Select a sub-collection to modify and view its properties.

-Users can also see a count of the video objects that are present under the selected collection.
-Click on 'View All Objects' to view a detail listing of the uploaded media objects under the collection.
+Users can also see a count of the video objects that are present in the selected collection and its subcollections.
+Click on 'View All Objects' to view a detailed listing of the uploaded media objects under the collection.

 Changing the Collection access and listing/visibility permissions